0satoken/density_grid_public/README.md

 The simulation is run with Gadget-4 ($L = 1.5 h^{-1} \, \mathrm{Gpc},\ N = 2048^3$)
 and the initial condition ($z = 64$) is generated with monofonic at 3LPT assuming "Planck2018EE" cosmology.
 The density grids are computed with CIC assignment scheme and window function is deconvoluted in Fourier space.
-The halo finder is SubFind (on the fly in Gadget-4) and the halo mass definition is Mvir.-- There are 4 mass bins: [10^12.5, 10^13], [10^13, 10^13.5], [10^13.5, 10^14], [10^14, 10^14.5]
+The halo finder is SubFind (on the fly in Gadget-4) and the halo mass definition is Mvir.
+There are 4 mass bins: [10^12.5, 10^13], [10^13, 10^13.5], [10^13.5, 10^14], [10^14, 10^14.5]